Scalable Deep Reinforcement Learning Algorithms for Mean Field Games: Experiments

+In Figure \ref{fig:lq_example} (top), we see that the distribution estimated by D-MOMD concentrates, as is expected from the reward encouraging a mean-reverting behavior: the population gathers as expected into a bell-shaped distribution.
 The analytical solution (Appx.
-E in \citep{perrin2020fictitious}) is exact in a continuous setting but only approximate in the discrete one considered here, yet still provides a relevant benchmark for testing our algorithms.
-Figure \ref{fig:lq_example} shows that the $L^1$ distance between the learned distribution by D-MOMD and the analytical one decreases as the learning occurs.
-As time goes by, the population gathers as expected into a bell-shaped distribution.
+E in \citep{perrin2020fictitious}) is exact in a continuous setting (\textit{i.e.}, when the step sizes in time, state and action go to $0$) but only approximate in the discrete one considered here.
+Hence, we choose instead to use the distribution estimated by exact tabular OMD as a benchmark, as it reaches an exploitability of $10^{-12}$ in our experiments.
+Figure \ref{fig:lq_example} (bottom right) shows that the Wasserstein distance between the learnt distribution by D-MOMD and the benchmark decreases as the learning occurs.
+In Figure \ref{fig:lq_example} (bottom left), we see that D-MOMD and D-AFP outperform other methods in minimizing exploitability.

 \textbf{Exploration. } \looseness=-1 We now increase the state dimension and turn our attention to a 2-dimensional grid world example.
 The state is the position.
 An action is a move, and valid moves are: left, right, up, down, or stay, as long as the agent does not hit a wall.
+In the experiments, we consider $10 \times 10$ states and a time horizon of $N_T=40$ time steps.
 The reward is: $ r(x,a,\mu) = r_{\mathrm{pop}}(\mu(x)), $ where $r_{\mathrm{pop}}(\mu(x)) = -\log(\mu(x))$ discourages being in a crowded area -- which is referred to as crowd aversion.
 Note that $\EE_{x \sim \mu}(r_{\mathrm{pop}}(\mu(x))) = \mathcal{H}(\mu)$, \textit{i.e.}, the last term of the reward provides, in expectation, the entropy of the distribution.
 This setting is inspired by the one considered by \citet{geist2021curl}.
 The results are shown in Fig.~\ref{fig:curl_example}.
 D-MOMD and D-AFP outperform all the baselines.
 The induced distribution matches our intuition: it spreads symmetrically until filling almost uniformly the four rooms.

-\textbf{Crowd modeling with congestion. } We consider the same environment but with a maze, and complicate the reward:
+\textbf{Crowd modeling with congestion. } We consider the same environment but with a maze, and a more complex reward function: